Welcome to our Governors’ section.

 We have also provided a Register of Governor Interests and an Annual Statement of Issues for your information.

 Governor Pen Profiles

-Joel Mitchell (Chair of Governors)
+Joel Mitchell (Vice Chair of Governors)

 I'm Joel and I've been Chair of Governors since September 2016.
-I'm a Parent Governor and am dad to Jasper and Emilia who are both at the school.
+I'm a Co-opted Governor and am dad to Jasper and Emilia who are both at the school.
 I became a school Governor as I’m really keen to support my local school and getting involved in the running of it seemed like an excellent way to do that.
 I thoroughly enjoy it; it’s not always easy but it’s important and rewarding.
 My day job sees me help run a railway as Director of Operations and Customer Experience.
 I also volunteer as a Director for the Stillbirth and Neonatal Death Charity (SANDS) and I’m involved with the running of Maidstone Rugby Club’s under 8s side.

-I have recently joined the governing body of Harrietsham School as a Foundation Governor.
+I joined the governing body of Harrietsham School as a Foundation Governor.
 This means that I have been appointed by the Diocese and I will have special interest in the continuing Christian ethos of the school.

 I have been involved with Harrietsham School since moving to the village in 1996, and my two children joined the school, increasing the schools role to 72!
 In those days I was simply a parent but also an active member of the PTFA.